dvelton/differential-codebase-privacy/README.md

 ## Differential Privacy for Source Code

-This project explores an architecture that applies the principles of Differential Privacy to solve this challenge.
+This project explores an architecture that applies the principles of Differential Privacy to solve a challenge.
 The **Privacy-Preserving Synthetic Codebase Generator** analyzes a private codebase and generates a synthetic version that is *differentially private*.

 `[Private Enterprise Codebase]` → `[DP-Enabled SYNTHETIC GENERATOR]` → `[Differentially Private Synthetic Code]` → `[External LLM]`